Inaugural poet Amanda Gorman: ‘Even as we grieved, we grew.’

 It can never be permanently defeated.”

 Frost’s appearance at the Kennedy inaugural was a kind of valedictory — he was 86 and died two years later.
 Gorman’s career is just beginning.
-Her first two books come out later this year — the picture story “Change Things” and a bound edition of her inaugural poem.
-Ceremonial works are often quickly forgotten, but Angelou’s “On the Pulse Of the Morning,” which she read at the 1993 inaugural of President Clinton, went on to sell more than 1 million copies as a book.
+Her first two books come out in September — the picture story “Change Things” and a bound edition of her inaugural poem, along with other works.
+Ceremonial odes often are quickly forgotten, but Angelou’s “On the Pulse Of the Morning,” which she read at the 1993 inaugural of President Clinton, went on to sell more than 1 million copies as a book.

 Invited to the inaugural late last month by first lady Jill Biden, Gorman has read at official occasions before — including a July 4 celebration when she was backed by the Boston Pops Orchestra.
 She has also made clear her desire to appear at a future inaugural, in a much greater capacity, an ambition she stated firmly in her poem.